blockchainsllc/in3-docs/docs/api-node-server.rst

 --profile-name                           Name of the node or company.
 --profile-noStats                        If active, the stats will not be shown (default: false).
 --profile-url                            URL of the website of the company.
---registry                               The address of the server registry used to update the NodeList.
+--profile-prometheus                     URL of the prometheus gateway to report stats --registry                               The address of the server registry used to update the NodeList.
 --registryRPC                            The URL of the client in case the registry is not on the same chain.
 --rpcUrl                                 The URL of the client.